Commitment to Public Service

 Fighting for Real Change

-Mike Siegel is a former public school teacher and civil rights lawyer running for Congress in the Texas 10th.
+Mike Siegel is a civil rights lawyer and former public school teacher running for Congress in the Texas 10th.
 He has served the people for 20 years, first as an educator to ensure equal opportunity for his students, and then as an advocate, fighting for the rights of his clients.

 Mike began his career in 1999, joining the Americorps national civil service program and teaching 3rd grade as a Teach for America corps member.
 He taught in the classroom for five years, and founded two nonprofit education agencies that, nearly 20 years later, continue to provide free after-school and summer programs to hundreds of children and youth.